onur-akgun/loan-quote/README.md

 to the nearest penny
 0. The total repayment is the product of total repayment periods (36) and the total unrounded monthly repayment.
      - *Note that the total repayment amount might not be exactly 36 times of the displayed monthly repayment amount.
-When issuing the amortized schedule, care needs to be taken in the last month to reconcile any overpayments or underpayments each month due to extra or missing fractional pennies:*
+When issuing the amortized schedule, care needs to be taken in the final month to reconcile any overpayments or underpayments each month due to extra or missing fractional pennies:*

-        `lastMonthPayment = totalPayment - monthlyPayment * 35`
+        `finalMonthPayment = totalPayment - monthlyPayment * 35`
 0. The displayed loan rate is then calculated from the unrounded monthly repayment amount, loan amount and number of payment periods (36).